A linguistic analysis of the ‘cookbook’ and the ‘recipe’.

 So, I began to deconstruct and reshape the possible forms a recipe can take.

-My plan was to create a collective cookbook, one that works to bring back the personal elements of cooking.
+I planned to create a collective cookbook, one that works to bring back the personal elements of cooking.
 Commercial cookbooks can often lose their collective nature because a cookbook is always a collection, but they often feel like a singular perspective on cooking and food.
-Often times, the history or emotion behind the recipe is lost.
+Oftentimes, the history or emotion behind the recipe is lost.
 What is the context that surrounds the meal?
 What do you feel when you are cooking it, who are you cooking it for?
 We understand the age-old saying ‘made with love’, but what if the recipe was written with anger, guilt, passion, self-care.
 What if the recipes in a cookbook focus on the conversations and language that surround cooking, rather than the dish itself.